-- Elimination of the source of contamination is

-Identifying and Managing Biological Hazards

-- Employers and safety professionals must take time to identify potential biological hazards and develop a plan to manage them. - When conducting a hazard assessment, consider the following questions: - .
-Are employees working around people who may have an illness orcommunicable disease? - .
-Is there the potential for employees to be exposed to blood and other bodily fluids? - Are employees working with or in proximity to animals or insects? - 4.
-Is the workplace clear of mold and fungi? - 5.
-Are employees working around hazardous materials like sewage?
+- Elimination of the source of contamination is fundamental to the prevention and control of biological hazards - Identifying and Managing Biological Hazards - Employers and safety professionals must take time to - identify potential biological hazards and - develop a plan to manage them. - When conducting a hazard assessment consider the following questions: - a.
+Are employees working around people who may have an illness or communicable disease? - o.
+Is there the possibility for employees to be exposed to blood and other bodily fluids? - c.
+Are employees working with or in proximity to animals or d.
+Is the workplace clear of mold and fungi?